Policy

 Staff resource: Remand Options Investigation Tool – templates

-Application for a remand home placement
+Application for a remand home care arrangement

 Deciding on a key social worker

-When rangatahi or tamariki have both a youth justice and a care and protection social worker, the social workers must work together to decide who will be the key social worker.
-In most cases the youth justice social worker will have the primary responsibility for rangatahi or tamariki and be the key worker.
+When tamariki or rangatahi have both a youth justice and a care and protection social worker, the social workers must consider the wishes of te tamaiti or rangatahi when working together to decide who will be the key social worker.

 Admission to remand homes